rajmanish23/taskly/README.md

 # todo-app
- A To-Do application built on Django and React
+ A To-Do application built on Django and React (Where the React part is writted in TypeScript)